How to Start Your Own Notary Public Business

 Becoming a member of the National Notary Association is one of the most important tasks that need to be done when you take charge of your office and start conducting the notarial acts.

 Application to become a notary

 To become a notary public, applications are available online.
 An applicant may choose to have the application mailed.
 Anyone whose age is more than 18 years and is a permanent resident of the said state is allowed to start the process of becoming a public notary.
 Applicants who aren’t over the age of 18 can not apply.
 Some states, though not all, even require notary education and luckily the education for the notary public is also available online.
 You will need to pay a fee for the application.
-Additional fees are assessed for supplies needed to fulfil the duties of a Notary.
+Additional fees are assessed for supplies needed to fulfill the duties of a Notary.

 Becoming a notary or renewing your current notary license requires by the state that you are bonded.
 A notary bond is called a surety bond which is issued by an insurance company via an insurance agency.
 There are many insurance companies who employ a licensed insurance agent that is appointed to sell notary bonds by the insurance company that underwrites notary bonds.
-If a notary makes a any mistake in notarising a document, it is the insurance company that becomes liable for the mistake.
+If a notary makes any mistake in notarizing a document, it is the insurance company that becomes liable for the mistake.
 So even though you have a bond, the insurance company can still come after you for reimbursement of claim.

 Errors and omissions insurance

 This insurance is a notary’s protection in the event a mistake is made on a notarisation and a claim is filed.
 Please note that an error and omission insurance is very different from a notary surety bond.
-The Errors and Omissions Insurance gives a notary protection against the compensation.
+The Errors and Omissions Insurance gives notary protection against compensation.

 Criminal background check

-A thorough and a careful check of background of the applicant is done while his or her application is being processed in order to look for any criminal record.
+A thorough and careful check of the background of the applicant is done while his or her application is being processed in order to look for any criminal record.
 An investigation is carried out by the state sectary office on applicants.
 The application of someone whose background doesn’t come clean during the investigation will be rejected straightaway.